ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 : mandatory

-: The signed minimal claim set that is required to enable integrity proving of the corresponding characteritics of the Attestor.
+: The signed minimal claim set that is required to enable integrity proving of the corresponding characteristics of the Attestor.
 Examples of claims included in attestation evidence are claims about sensor data, policies that are active on the system entity, versions of a platform's composite firmware, running software, routing tables, or information about a local time source.
 Attestation evidence must be cryptographically bound to the Verifier-provided Nonce, the Identity of the Attestor, as well as to the Shared Secret identified by the Shared Secret ID.

 Additional Info: